UnixJunkie/SEED/docs/source/index.rst

 :raw-html:`<br />`
 Polar fragments are positioned such that at least one hydrogen bond with optimal distance to a protein polar group is made (polar docking).
-Apolar fragments are docked are docked by matching hydrophobic regions on the fragment and on the receptor (apolar docking).
+Apolar fragments are docked by matching hydrophobic regions on the fragment and on the receptor (apolar docking).
 These regions are efficiently and accurately determined by evaluating electrostatic desolvation penalty and van der Waals